Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/17_USAGE.rst

 Memory Size in SRAM Retention
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For memory used in SRAM retention, we should check “.ram.retention.data”.
+For memory used in SRAM retention, we should check ".ram.retention.data".

-“.ram.retention.data” has size 0xd70:
+".ram.retention.data" has size 0xd70:

 .. code-block:: bash